Capri (town)

 Capri is a municipality in the Metropolitan City of Naples situated on the island of Capri in Italy.
 It comprises the centre and east of the island, while the west belongs to Anacapri.

 Main sights

-Sights in the municipality include Via Krupp, Faraglioni, Arco Naturale, Villa Lysis, Villa Malaparte.
+Sights in the municipality include Via Camerelle, Via Krupp, Faraglioni, Arco Naturale, Villa Lysis, Villa Malaparte.
 The Palazzo a Mare are the most extensive Roman remains upon Capri's littoral zone.